followingthefasciaplane/LAN-SURF-SERVER-TAS/README.md

 14. Navigate to the `srcds\cstrike\addons\sourcemod\configs` directory and open `admins_simple.ini`

 15. Underneath the existing text, paste your Steam ID in quotation marks followed by `99:z` on the same line, if done correctly it should look like  this: `"STEAM_0:1:XXXXX" "99:z"`
-    -Add the same SteamID on two lines with STEAM_0:1 and STEAM_0:0.
+- Add the same SteamID on two lines with STEAM_0:1 and STEAM_0:0.
 Only one works sometimes.

 17. Save `admins_simple.ini`